-Teck's share of spending in 2020 was \$8.2 million and Teck's share of planned spending in 2021 is \$16.4 million, which will be included in growth capital expenditures within our copper business unit.
+Teck's share of expenditures in 2021 was \$12.5 million and Teck's share of planned expenditures in 2022 is \$24.2 million.

-San Nicolás, Mexico
+San Nicolás, Mexico (Copper-Zinc)

-The San Nicolás property, located in Zacatecas State, is a copper-zinc massive sulphide deposit with significant gold and silver.
+The San Nicolás property, located in Zacatecas State, is a copper-zinc massive sulphide deposit with minor gold and silver content.
 The property is held by Minas de San Nicolás, S.A. de C.V. which is a wholly owned subsidiary of Teck.